Subscribe today

 Contrary to a common misconception, social enterprises do not enjoy tax exemptions.
 They operate under tax regulations similar to those imposed on limited companies, as specified by HMRC.

-While social enterprises have tax obligations, they also have access to specific tax reliefs.
+While social enterprise accounting have tax obligations, they also have access to specific tax reliefs.
 These reliefs are designed to support their dual mission of social impact and financial sustainability.

 One notable example is the Social Investment Tax Relief (SITR).